prithu12/prithu12/README.md

 - [Globe Explorer](https://github.com/prithu12/GLOBE-EXPLORER) – AI-powered travel-planning platform works, detailing how users log in securely via Auth0, set preferences like location, duration, budget, and group size, and receive curated trip plans from Gemini AI
 - [Lifeline](https://github.com/priyanshushrma01/Lifeline) – The platform enables people to raise and contribute funds for medical assistance, helping individuals who cannot afford essential treatments or surgeries.
--[AI RESUME ANALYZER](https://github.com/prithu12/Ai-resume-Analyzer)- TO check their resume ATS score as well having login/singup option that can check previous resume score that can be uploaded in it .
+- [AI RESUME ANALYZER](https://github.com/prithu12/Ai-resume-Analyzer)- TO check their resume ATS score as well having login/singup option that can check previous resume score that can be uploaded in it .
 It provide suggestion also.
--[more soon]
+- [more soon]
 ---

 ## 💡 Currently Exploring